If neither dominant party represents you, consider the Libertarian Party.

 Freedom & Individual Prejudice

-Individual action, while sometimes repulsive, is a core construct of Liberty! in the US.
+Individual action, while sometimes repulsive, is a core to Liberty! in the US.
 We MUST be free enough to act as we see fit.
 We must also be adult enough to know that actions have consequences.

 Our US system of justice is in place to address true injury caused by unfettered freedom.
-The brake on freedom is if my expression of freedom impacts another's safety, another's property, or another's freedom.
-If I cross that barrier, US Law is in place to provide correction.
+If I negatively impact another's safety, another's property, or another's freedom, I must curb my freedom.

 Example 1: I have started a business manufacturing an item.
 My business dumps toxic sludge on my neighbor's property.
 This is clearly an injury.
 US Law must render damages to my neighbor.